Cybersecurity for Small Businesses

 You're Not Too Small to Be Targeted

-Small businesses account for 85% of all ransomware attacks, not because hackers have a grudge, but because weaker defenses, limited IT oversight, and more to lose makes them the path of least resistance.
+Small businesses account for 85% of all ransomware attacks, not because hackers have a grudge, but because they know smaller organizations typically have weaker defenses, limited IT oversight, and as a result are easier to compromise.
 Go Clear IT changes that equation.

 85%